 - Architecture Skills Framework

-The course fee includes the cost of the combined exam voucher for the TOGAF® 9.2 Combined Level 1 and Level 2 exams (OG0-093).
+The course fee includes the cost of the combined exam vouchers for the TOGAF® 9.2 Combined Level 1 and Level 2 exams (OG0-093).
+The vouchers will be issued once you have attended the course.
 You can redeem this directly when you are ready to take the exam (Pearson Vue).

 Achieving this level of Certification also qualifies delegates to take the BCS Practitioner Certificate in Enterprise and Solution Architecture without the need for the BCS Intermediate Certificate.